gleb-gusev/rusty-bvg/README.md

 - Raspberry Pi (I used a Pi 3, but anything with GPIO should work)
 - 64x32 RGB LED Matrix Panel (get the bigger one :)
+- RGB Matrix Adapter Board
-- 5V power supply for the matrix (don't skimp on this, it needs power)
+- 5V power supply for the matrix.
 - Some jumper wires

 ## Setup